culvertsoft/mgen/index_n_license.md

 ## License alternatives

-MGen is now released under the [MIT license](http://opensource.org/licenses/MIT).
+MGen is released under the [MIT license](http://opensource.org/licenses/MIT).
 It is included with all MGen downloads.